Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample15_MockingClientTypes.md

     .Setup(client => client.CreateSender(It.IsAny<string>()))
     .Returns(mockSender.Object);

-// This sets up the ServiceBusClient to return the mock ServiceBusSessionProcessor when
+// This sets up the ServiceBusClient to return the mock ServiceBusSessionReceiver when
 // AcceptNextSession is called.

 mockClient